Ed.D. Educational Leadership,

 “To lead is to serve.
 To serve is to try and lighten the burdens of our children and our families, uplifting their spirits, and inspiring them towards greatness.
 We must keep our students from falling through the cracks of intolerant bureaucracies that cause apathy, inequity, deep generational poverty, injustice, and disenfranchisement.
 Being a Principal and Neubauer Fellow means it is our divine duty and mission to build equitable service systems that work consistently and reliably for the benefit of our children and families in Philadelphia.”

 Richard has been an educator since 1996.
 Prior to becoming a principal, Richard served as teacher, special education teacher, truancy liaison, and assistant principal.
-Richard grew up in Camden and Philadelphia.
+He is a board member of the University of Pennsylvania’s Barbara and Edward Netter Center for Community Partnerships (Community Advisory Board).
+Richard grew up in Camden, NJ, and Philadelphia.